delatbabel/admin/docs/style-guide.md

 Function or method comments should be in this form:

 	/**
+	 * Header for the method goes here.
+It can be one line only.
+	 *
 	 * Description of the method goes here.
 It can be as long as you need it to be.
 	 *
 	 * @param string		$someString